-Whilst the value added by the sector is significant, consideration must be taken of the existing constrains to economic growth.
-Rising levels of inflation, continued liabilities of state-owned entities, higher debt and debt-service costs, increasing Public Service compensation budget and deficits in revenue collections have been identified as threats to widening the budget deficit, thus diminishing government's capacity to meet the targets of the NDP.
+Figure 4: Gross value add of the sector Q1: 2015 to Q1: 2021 Source: SARB entities, higher debt and debt-service costs, increasing Public Service compensation budget and deficits in revenue collections have been identified as threats to widening the budget deficit, thus diminishing government's capacity to meet the targets of the NDP.
 National Treasury's proposed adjustments to spending plans includes a significant adjustment to compensation budgets and a reduction by 1% of the Goods and Services budget for selected public entities.
 Furthermore, allocations to programmes in which there have been accumulated surpluses will be cut.